Ghostart: Making decisions visible so writing sounds like a person wrote it

 Why this worked

-We didn’t start with "let’s build an AI writing tool."
+We didn't start with "let's build a better AI writing tool."

 What this proves